Head of Department: Kim Tamlin

 In Year 7 students are introduced to the skills of historical enquiry through the ‘Mystery of the Skeletons’ as well as gaining an insight into the key changes to people’s everyday lives between Iron Age and Norman Britain.
 Following this they are taught a variety of topics that cover the history of Britain and the wider world between the years of 1066 and 1745.
 Including:

-- How did William the Conqueror gain control of England?
+- Norman Conquest Depth Study: How did William the Conqueror gain control of England?

 - What was it like to live in the Middle Ages?

-- Why did Henry VIII make the Break with Rome?
+- Why did Henry VIII make the break with Rome?
+(The Reformation)

-- Did King Charles Ideserve to lose his head?
+- Did the King deserve to lose his head?

 In Year 8 students are taught a variety of topics that cover the history of Britain and the wider world between 1745 and the present day.
 Including: